Homoousion: Adoption in the Nicene Creed

+Subsequent Arian formulas

-Some theologians preferred the use of the term ὁμοιούσιος (homoioúsios or alternative uncontracted form ὁμοιοούσιος homoiooúsios; from ὅμοιος, hómoios, "similar", rather than ὁμός, homós, "same, common") in order to emphasize distinctions among the three persons in the Godhead, but the term homoousion became a consistent mark of Nicene orthodoxy in both East and West.
-According to this doctrine, Jesus Christ is the physical manifestation of Logos (or the Word), and consequently possesses all of the inherent, ineffable perfections which religion and philosophy attribute to the Supreme Being.
-In the language that became universally accepted after the First Council of Constantinople in AD 381, three distinct and infinite hypostases, or divine persons, the Father, the Son, and the Holy Spirit, fully possess the very same divine ousia.
+Traditional Trinitarian Christology teaches that Jesus Christ is the physical manifestation of the Logos (or the Word), and consequently possesses all of the inherent, ineffable perfections which religion and philosophy attribute to the Supreme Being.
+How this was expressed or explained varied greatly among the ante-Nicene Church Fathers, but following the First Council of Constantinople in AD 381, the language that became universally accepted was that three distinct and infinite hypostases, or divine persons, the Father, the Son, and the Holy Spirit, fully possess the very same divine ousia.

-This doctrine was formulated in the 4th century, during the Arian controversy over Christology between Arius and Athanasius.
-The several distinct branches of Arianism which sometimes conflicted with each other as well as with the pro-Nicene homoousian creed can be roughly broken down into the following classifications:
+During the 4th century a number of alternative Christological formulations arose in connection with the teachings of Arius, which sought to explain the relationship between the Father and the Son without affirming the doctrine of homoousios.
+These positions, often differing significantly from one another, are commonly grouped under the broad label of Arianism and included several distinct tendencies: